 Each Contracting Party shall take the appropriate steps to ensure the safety of decommissioning of a nuclear facility.
-Such steps shall ensure that i) Qualified staff and adequate financial resources are available;
+Such steps shall ensure that

-- ii) The provisions of article 24 with respect to operational radiation protection, discharges and unplanned and uncontrolled releases are applied; - iii) The provisions of article 25 with respect to emergency preparedness are applied; and - iv) Records of information important to decommissioning are kept.
+- i) Qualified staff and adequate financial resources are available; - ii) The provisions of article 24 with respect to operational radiation protection, discharges and unplanned and uncontrolled releases are applied; - iii) The provisions of article 25 with respect to emergency preparedness are applied; and - iv) Records of information important to decommissioning are kept.

-A qualified personnel is required during the whole decommissioning process since 1998 according to the Atomic Act (currently in the wording of Act No. 541/2004 Coll.
-I.) and when applying for decommissioning authorization the operator submits the documentation on the system of professional training of staff, training programs for selected and professionally qualified staff and documents on meeting the qualification requirements for selected staff and for professionally qualified staff to the ÚJD SR for review.
+A qualified personnel is required during the whole decommissioning process since 1998 according to the Atomic Act (currently in the wording of Act No. 541/2004 Coll.) and when applying for decommissioning authorization the operator is obligatory to submit the documentation on the system of professional training of staff, training programs for selected and professionally qualified staff and documents on meeting the qualification requirements for selected staff and for professionally qualified staff to the ÚJD SR for review.

-All works are done by personnel, which is specially instructed together with practical exercises on models prior to implementation (according to work schedule) of technically demanding work operations.
+All works in the decommissioning phase are subsequently performed by personnel, which is specially instructed together with practical exercises on models prior to implementation (according to work schedule) of technically demanding work operations.

 Financial resources.
-Since 1995 the operator of a NI (currently in the wording of the Atomic Act No. 541/2004 Coll.
-I. and the Act on the National Nuclear Fund No. 238/2006 Coll.
-I. as amended) is obliged to secure during operation of a NI earmarked funds to cover the costs of decommissioning.
-These funds form part of revenues of the National Nuclear Fund for decommissioning of NI and for the spent fuel and RAW management (hereinafter only as the Fund).
-Creation and the use of moneys from the Fund are described in detail under F.2.2.
-Another source of the Fund in accordance with the Government Ordinance No. 426/2010 from 1 January 2011 shall be the levies collected by the operators of the transmission and the distribution networks and are intended to cover the "historical debt", which was generated during the period 1972 - 1994, when there was no statutory obligation for the operators to pay contributions for decommissioning of NI and for the spent fuel and RAW management.
-Drawing of funds collected according to the above mentioned Government Ordinance will be possible only after its positive assessment by the European Commission.
-Until year 1995 the government paid for all costs of decommissioning of NPP A-1, since 1995 the decommissioning of this NPP is covered from the Fund.
+Since 1995 the operator of a NI is obliged to secure during operation of a NI earmarked funds to cover the costs of decommissioning.
+These funds form part of revenues of the National Nuclear Fund for decommissioning of NI and for the spent fuel and RAW management.
+Creation and the use of the Fund are described in detail under F.2.2.
+Until year 1995 the government paid for all costs of decommissioning of NPP A1, since 1995 the decommissioning of this NPP is covered from the Fund.
 Certain activities after 1995, such as export of spent fuel to the RF, was paid by the state through the Fund.

-Application of radiation protection measures is ensured in the present time in line with the requirements of the Atomic Act and the Act on Public Health.
-Continuity of radiation protection procedures and requirements applied during operation of installation (see F.4.) is maintained in accordance with the safety documentation submitted by the operator to the state regulator body when applying for decommissioning authorization.
+Application of radiation protection measures is ensured according to the Act on Public Health No. 355/2007 Coll.
+Continuity of radiation protection procedures and requirements applied during operation (see F.4.) is maintained in accordance with the safety documentation submitted by the operator to the state regulator body when applying for decommissioning.
 This documentation includes decommissioning plan characterizing radiation sources in the given premises and assurance of radiation protection of personnel and surrounding during the decommissioning process.
 It also analyses possible emergency conditions with description of mitigation procedures and appraisal of the consequences (dose loads of personnel).